Video Download: Pregnenolone The Most Important Hormone You Havent Heard About Part 1

 Therefore, it seems reasonable to speculate that as natural levels of pregnenolone and other neurosteroids fall with aging and the appearance of neurodegenerative diseases, supplementing with these compounds could have a neuroprotective effect.

-This is exactly what researchers have found.
+This is precisely what researchers have found.

 French scientists have paved the way in this field with their study of the consequences of pregnenolone on cognitive aging.
 In fact, the results have been startling, with pregnenolone sulfate (the form found in brain tissue) completely reversing memory deficits in older, memory-impaired rats.